Osteoblasts, Osteoclasts, Calcium, and Bone Remodeling

 Osteoporosis can occur in both males and females, but it's most common in post-menopausal women.
 After menopause the amount of estrogen in a women's body decreases significantly, increasing the risk of weakened bones.

 In order to strengthen bones and prevent osteoporosis, good nutrition, exercise (which is moderate but not extreme) and a healthy lifestyle are very important.
 An adequate intake of both calcium and vitamin D is necessary.
 Vitamin D is needed for calcium absorption through the lining of the small intestine.
 Other nutrients are also needed for bone health, so a varied diet with lots of nutritious foods should be followed.
 Smoking should be avoided, since plenty of research shows that it weakens bones.
-Excessive alcohol intake also weakens bones.
+Excessive alcohol intake does the same thing.

 Someone who wants to use exercise as a tactic to prevent osteoporosis should do some research.
-Some types of exercise - although great for maintaining general health - don't stimulate bone growth significantly.
-It's also important to do exercises that strengthen the high-risk bones for osteoporosis - the hips, spine and wrists.
+Some types of exercise are great for maintaining general health but don't stimulate bone growth significantly.
+It's also important to do exercises that strengthen the high-risk bones for osteoporosis, which are the hips, spine, and wrists.